 Part of the International Village Education group, our educational ethos is encapsulated in the African proverb “it takes a village to raise a child”.

-We provide a progressive education system, similar in ethos to Steiner, Montessori and Waldorf schools but offering the Middle Years Programme of the International Baccalaureate (IB) as well as IGCSE assessment.
+We provide a progressive education system, similar in ethos to Steiner and Montessori schools but offering the Middle Years Programme of the International Baccalaureate (IB) as well as IGCSE assessment.
 You can find out more about it here www.ibo.org/programmes/middle-years-programme.